yhoundz/parm/README.md

 Parm is a package/repository manager that allows you to install any program binary from github and will manage it for you.

-Parm provides a lot of options on how you want to install/manage your software, including building from source, downloading a release binary, or even downloading a specific branch or commit of a repository.

 > [!CAUTION]
 > Parm is currently in a pre-release state.
 Expect breaking changes and bugs.